Tookmund/tookmund.github.io/_drafts/important-trailing-slash.md

 [^otherunixes]: I installed and tested FreeBSD 12.0 and OmniOS 5.11 to verify this

-The trailing slash does also have one advantage with `mv`, even on Linux, in that is it does not allow you to move a file to a non-existant directory, or move a file that you expect to be a directory that isn't.
+There is one advantage the trailing slash has when using `mv`, even on Linux, in that is it does not allow you to move a file to a non-existent directory, or move a file that you expect to be a directory that isn't.
 ```
 $ mv dir/dirfile nonedir/